 This page is dedicated to the Trust’s Corporate Members which is comprised of Brewers, Pub Companies, Allied Traders, Associations and several local Trust supporters.
-The Trust thanks these corporate bodies for their support and has an intention to use this web site to provide more in depth features on each one
+It also provides details of organisations that have funded the Trust for various different projects.
+The Trust thanks these all of these organisations for their support and has an intention to use this web site to provide more in depth features on each one

 Immortalised in the name of one of their famous ales, 1845 is a year that will forever be Fuller’s.
 It was then that the partnership papers of Fuller, Smith & Turner were officially signed, marking the start of something very special for London’s brewery scene.
 However, the Fuller’s story had been brewing long before then.
 Beer has been made in the Chiswick area of the capital for more than 350 years, dating back to the era of Oliver Cromwell.

 Greene King have a rich heritage of more than 200 years.
 They have been running pubs and brewing award-winning beer from their base in Bury St. Edmunds ever since the company was founded in 1799 by 19 year-old Benjamin Greene.
 Greene King continues to go from strength to strength and is now one of the country’s leading pub retailers and brewers with over 3,100 pubs, restaurants and hotels across England, Wales and Scotland.